SriSumanth1996/mathesis-ai/README.md

 # mathesis-ai
-Mathesis AI — Proving that the math behind ML and AI is already intuitive to you.
+Mathesis AI — Proving that the math behind AI is already intuitive to you.